saltstack/salt/doc/ref/states/writing.rst

         - mode: 644
         - source: salt://salt/master

-Therefore this SLS data can be directly linked to a module, function and arguments passed to that function.
+Therefore this SLS data can be directly linked to a module, function, and arguments passed to that function.

 This does issue the burden, that function names, state names and function